awslabs/voice-powered-analytics/README.md

 #### - Create the lambda to query Athena
 1. Go to the [AWS Lambda console page](https://console.aws.amazon.com/lambda/home?region=us-east-1#/functions)
 2. Click **Create Function**
-3. We will skip using a blueprint to get started and autor one from scratch.
+3. We will skip using a blueprint to get started and author one from scratch.
 Click **Author one from scratch**
 4. Leave the trigger blank for now.
 Click **Next** without adding a trigger from the Configure triggers page.
 5. Give your Lambda function a unique name.
-For example you can use **Athena_Poller** for the query name.
+For example you can use **vpa_lambda_athena** for the query name.
 For runtime select **Python 3.6**
 6. Select inline code and then use the:

-TODO: Clean up the Poller code

 ```Python
 import boto3